christopher-hakkaart/nf-workshops/workshops/templates.md

 Important parts:

-1. The name and version of the pipeline is in the right place throughout this template.
-This is important for the pipeline development as the name to identify the pipeline and will be incorporated into some of the logging and reporting features.
+1. The name and version of the pipeline are in the right place throughout this template.
+This is important for pipeline development as the name to identify the pipeline and will be incorporated into some of the logging and reporting features.
    - e.g., `workflows/mypipeline.nf`

-2. The template comes with the git and config files that work together help manage your pipeline development with GitHub and CI testing.
+2. The template comes with the git and config files that work together to help manage your pipeline development with GitHub and CI testing.
    - e.g., `.github/workflows`, `.gitignore`, and `.prettier.yml`

-3. The template comes with a set of files for linting tests with `nf-core lint` and are designed to help you write good code and help keep all of the moving parts in the pipeline in sync.
+3. The template comes with a set of files for linting tests with `nf-core lint` and is designed to help you write good code and help keep all of the moving parts in the pipeline in sync.
   - e.g., `nf-core.yml`

 4. The template comes with a schema that is used for parameter validation and documentation to help you write good code and to help others run and understand the pipeline.
    - e.g., `nextflow_schema.json`

-5. This is a consistent format and every nf-core pipeline that gives a sense of familiarity and plugs into the wider nf-core ecosystem.
+5. A consistent format for every nf-core pipeline giving a sense of familiarity and plugs into the wider nf-core ecosystem.
    - e.g., integration with nf-core/modules and schema is rendered in Seqera platform.

 ## New features as of nf-core/tools version 2.13